Holding the Owners of Dangerous Properties Accountable

 Slip-and-falls are some of the most common forms of premises liability accidents.
 Many people underestimate the severity of the injuries that can result from slip-and-falls.
 These injuries can include:

 - Neck and spinal cord injuries

 - Permanent or partial paralysis

-If you slip and fall on someone else’s property, you should seek medical treatment immediately.
-If you can, document the scene of the accident by taking photos.
-Do not speak to any insurance company representatives; instead, contact a local attorney.
+If you are injured on someone else’s property, you should seek medical treatment immediately.
+If you can, document the scene of the accident by taking photos, report the incident and contact our office.